 It can be difficult to optimize the Google Play Instant experience to make your game fit in a single 15 MB APK, even after applying the recommendations to reduce APK size.
 To address this challenge, you can divide your game into multiple APKs.
 Players start by downloading the primary, base APK; as they play, the remaining split APKs are made available to the game in the background.

 For example, the base APK can contain the core game engine and the assets required to display a loading screen.
 As the base APK launches, it displays the loading screen and immediately requests an additional split APK that contains the game and level data.
 After that split APK becomes available, it can load its assets into the game engine and give the player the content they need to begin the game.

-At some point during the Google Play Instant experience, the game should prompt
+If you have built a trial Google Play Instant experience, at some point the game should prompt

 the player to install the full version onto their device.
 To do so, use the